Jesuíta Barbosa: Career

 Barbosa began his career in the theater, participating in pieces with Center of Experiments in Movements.
 He made his film debut in the short film O Melhor Amigo.

 He has been successful in the respected Cinema of Pernambuco, acting in movies of filmmakers such as Serra Pelada by Heitor Dhalia.
 His first prize was the Redentor Trophy for Best Actor at the 2013 Rio Film Festival for the movie Tatuagem by Hilton Lacerda.

 In television he gained prominence in the telenovela O Rebu and in the series Ligações Perigosas and Justiça.

 Personal life

-In 2017, Barbosa revealed to be bisexual, having relationships with men and women.
+In 2017, Barbosa came out as bisexual, having relationships with men and women.
 In an interview with Veja magazine, also in 2017, Jesuíta declared: "We can talk about sexuality, but not about relationships.
 The intimacy of each one does not need to be exposed.
 That's very beautiful, but talking about my family or who I'm with, no. I'm free and I stay with whoever I want, whether men or women.
 I prefer not to block myself."
 The actor dated fellow actor and photographer Fábio Audi from 2014 to 2021.